SharkSnack/shiren-2/content/dungeons/8-halfway-well.md

 Boy Cart (8\~9F), Ironhead (9\~11F), Nigiri Morph (8\~10F), and Gale (9\~10F) appear.

-Lower a Nigiri Morph's strength to 0 using a Poison Trap, and have it make riceballs.<br/>Leave important items on the ground, and aim to increase max fullness to 200%.
+Lower a Nigiri Morph's strength to 0 using a Poison Trap, and have it make onigiri.<br/>Leave important items on the ground, and aim to increase max fullness to 200%.

-Collect Iron Arrows from a Boy Cart if you have a Wall Collapse Scroll.<br/>
+Collect Iron Arrows from a Boy Cart if you have a Great Hall Scroll.<br/>
 Arrows don't deal much damage here, but are used to check for enemies in hallways.

 Level up a Boy Cart or Ironhead into a Cranky Tank or Gigahead for experience points.<br/>